svondenstein/RevenuePredictor/docs/README.md

 │   └── README.md                    -  This document.
 │
 ├── helpers
+│   ├── data_generator.py            -  Iterator for dataset.
-│   ├── predicter.py                 -  Helper file to run inference with the model.
+│   ├── postprocess.py               -  Operations to clean up and resize the predicted masks.
-│   └── trainer.py                   -  Helper file to train the model.
+│   └── preprocess.py                -  Operations to prepare input data for the network.
 │
 ├── models
+│   ├── layers.py                    -  Definitions for various layers within the network.
+│   ├── predicter.py                 -  Helper file to run inference with the model.
 │   ├── tiramisu.py                  -  The network architecture.
+│   ├── trainer.py                   -  Helper file to train the model.
 │   └── ** tiramisu                  -  Directory containing saved models.
 │
 ├── predictions